You’re at the ballgame with friends, snacking on peanuts. The bases are loaded, and then, just like that, your favorite player hits a grand slam!

-“Talk to your primary physician and he or she will likely arrange an X-ray swallowing study,” Dr. Pichurko says.
-“In the elderly, this may occur as an early sign of a neurological disorder such as Parkinson’s disease or previous stroke, or in the setting of severe muscle weakness due to an underlying chronic illness.”
+“Talk to your primary physician and they will likely arrange an X-ray swallowing study,” Dr. Pichurko says.
+“In the elderly, this may occur as an early sign of a neurological disorder, such as Parkinson’s disease or previous stroke, or in the setting of severe muscle weakness due to an underlying chronic illness.”

 A few tips can help you avoid aspiration:

 - Don’t talk with your mouth full.
 Talking keeps your airways open while you swallow, when they should be closed and protected.

 - Take your time when you eat.
 Divide your food into small portions, and chew each bite thoroughly.